JhonTabio/JhonTabio/README.md

 </br>

 <p id="bio">
-  Currently an undergraduate student that is pursuing a Bachelors in Computer Science at the University of Central Florida.
+  Graduated with a Bachelors in Computer Science at the University of Central Florida.

+  Software Developer at the University of Central Florida

   I like to build software that interests me, usually either meddling around <strong>software</strong> that pertains to games or poking fun at <strong>Artificial Intelligence</strong>.